-Passengers due to depart from a European airport are always entitled to a full refund if their flight is canceled and Pakistan International Airlines can't offer an acceptable replacement.
-Additionally, for any Pakistan International Airlines flight cancellation less than 14 days before the flight, passengers may also be eligible for Pakistan International Airlines flight cancellation compensation, up to £520 per person.
+If there's any Pakistan International Airlines flight cancellation less than 14 days before the flight was due to depart from a European airport, passengers may be eligible for Pakistan International Airlines flight cancellation compensation, up to US$700 per person.

 That's unless there were some kind of extraordinary circumstances which gave Pakistan International Airlines no choice but to cancel the flight.
 The law accepts that airlines should only pay compensation when they are at fault — but they must still ensure passengers reach their final destination or get a full refund for the flight.